-Below, Keith Prance has compiled a list 11 frequently asked questions about going to a drug and alcohol rehab in London.
-The aim is to help you know everything about going to rehab in London including:
+Below, Keith Prance has compiled a list of frequently asked questions about going to a drug and alcohol rehab in London.
+The aim is to help you know everything about going to rehab in London:

 Instead of worrying if you will lose your job if you leave to go to a rehab, you should ask yourself what will happen if you keep holding to your addiction.
 If you are struggling with substance abuse, that fact remains that your boss will find out sooner or later because you won’t be as productive as you used to.

-In fact, you will be surprised because of the immense support that your boss will give you if you open up.
+In fact, you might be surprised at the immense levels of support that your boss will give you if you open up.

-If you know a friend, a family member or colleague who has suffered from addiction that is similar to your but manages to overcome through the help of a rehab centre, then you can ask that particular person to refer you that that rehab centre.
+If you know a friend, a family member or a colleague who has suffered from addiction and overcome it through the help of a rehab centre, then you can ask that particular person to refer you to that facility.

-You can also read reviews of past addicts to know they are saying about the rehab centre that you are considering to choose.
+You can also read reviews of past addicts to know they are saying about the rehab centre that you are considering choosing.
 Only choose a rehab centre that has good reviews from past patients.

 How your day will be like depends on the rehab centre that you will choose.
 However, in most cases, a typical day in the rehab centre involves detoxification, medication, and therapy.